Interview with James Ferguson Latimer

 JFL: Yeah.

-GBD: And do you have any other specific recollections of anything quite significant that happened?
+GBD: And do you ever have any other specific recollections of anything quite significant that happened?
 Certain incidents or certain strong memories about a particular thing that happened during any of your missions that you can share with us?

 GBD: Does anything stand out?
 Any particular memory of anything that happened?